-- 4. Exhibit E to the Domestic Credit Agreement.
-Exhibit E to the Domestic Credit Agreement is hereby deleted and replaced with Exhibit E-1 attached to this Amendment. - 5.
-Exhibit E to the Ex-Im Credit Agreement.
-Exhibit E to the Ex-Im Credit Agreement is hereby deleted and replaced with Exhibit E-2 attached to this Amendment. - 6.
-Waiver of Default.
+1.6 Exhibit E to the Domestic Credit Agreement.
+Exhibit E to the Domestic Credit Agreement is hereby deleted and replaced with Exhibit E-1 attached to this Amendment.

+1.7 Exhibit E to the Ex-Im Credit Agreement.
+Exhibit E to the Ex-Im Credit Agreement is hereby deleted and replaced with Exhibit E-2 attached to this Amendment.

+2. Waiver of Default.
 Company is in default of the following provision of the Credit Agreements (the "Existing Default"):

-Section/Covenant Test Date
+Section/Covenant Description

-Section 5.2(b) March 31, 2010
+Section 5.2(b) Company breached the minimum Net Income covenant for the quarter

-(Minimum Net Income)
+(Minimum Net Income) ended March 31, 2011

-Upon the terms and subject to the conditions set forth in this Amendment (including, but not limited to, the effectiveness of this Amendment in accordance with Section 9 of this Amendment), Wells Fargo hereby waives the Existing Default.
+Upon the terms and subject to the conditions set forth in this Amendment (including, but not limited to, the effectiveness of this Amendment in accordance with Section 5 of this Amendment), Wells Fargo hereby waives the Existing Default.
 This waiver shall be effective only in this specific instance and for the specific purpose for which it is given, and this waiver shall not entitle Company to any other or further waiver in any similar or other circumstances.

-- 7. No Other Changes.
-Except as explicitly amended by this Amendment, all of the terms and conditions of the Credit Agreements shall remain in full force and effect and shall apply to any advance or letter of credit thereunder. - 8.
-Accommodation Fee.
-Company shall pay Wells Fargo as of the date hereof a fully earned, non-refundable accommodation fee in the amount of \$50,000 in consideration of Wells Fargo's execution and delivery of this Amendment (the "Accommodation Fee"). - 9.
-Conditions Precedent.
-This Amendment shall be effective when Wells Fargo shall have received an executed original of this Amendment, together with each of the following, each in substance and form acceptable to Wells Fargo in its sole discretion: - 9.1 A Certificate of the Secretary of Company certifying as to (i) the resolutions of the board of directors of Company approving the execution and delivery of this Amendment, (ii) the fact that the certificate of incorporation and bylaws of Company, which were certified and delivered to Wells Fargo pursuant to the Certificate of Authority of Company's secretary or assistant secretary dated February 9, 2009, continue in full force and effect and have not been amended or otherwise modified except as set forth in the Certificate to be delivered, and (iii) the fact that the officers and agents of Company who have been certified to Wells Fargo, pursuant to the Certificate of Authority of Company's secretary or assistant secretary dated February 9, 2009, as being authorized to sign and to act on behalf of Company continue to be so authorized; - 9.2 Consent and approval of this Amendment by the Export Import Bank of the United States, if required by Wells Fargo; - 9.3 The Acknowledgement and Agreement of Guarantor set forth at the end of this Amendment, duly executed by Guarantor; - 9.4 Payment of the Accommodation Fee described in Section 8 of this Amendment;
+3. No Other Changes.
+Except as explicitly amended by this Amendment, all of the terms and conditions of the Credit Agreements shall remain in full force and effect and shall apply to any advance or letter of credit thereunder.

+4. Accommodation Fee.
+Company shall pay Wells Fargo as of the date hereof a fully earned, non-refundable accommodation fee in the amount of \$60,000 in consideration of Wells Fargo's execution and delivery of this Amendment (the "Accommodation Fee").

+5. Conditions Precedent.
+This Amendment shall be effective when Wells Fargo shall have received an executed original of this Amendment, together with each of the following, each in substance and form acceptable to Wells Fargo in its sole discretion:

+5.1 A Certificate of the Secretary of Company certifying as to (i) the resolutions of the board of directors of Company approving the execution and delivery of this Amendment, (ii) the fact that the certificate of incorporation and bylaws of Company, which were certified and delivered to Wells Fargo pursuant to the Certificate of Authority of Company's secretary or assistant secretary dated February 9, 2009, continue in full force and effect and have not been amended or otherwise modified except as set forth in the Certificate to be delivered, and (iii) the fact that the officers and agents of Company who have been certified to Wells Fargo, pursuant to the Certificate of Authority of Company's secretary or assistant secretary dated February 9, 2009, as being authorized to sign and to act on behalf of Company continue to be so authorized;

+5.2 Consent and approval of this Amendment by the Export Import Bank of the United States, if required by Wells Fargo;

+5.3 The Acknowledgement and Agreement of Guarantor set forth at the end of this Amendment, duly executed by Guarantor;

+5.4 Payment of the Accommodation Fee described in Section 4 of this Amendment; and